 Exchange 2013 end of life

-The main reason for migrating away from Exchange 2013 is that it will soon reach its end of support.
-A quick look at the calendar tells us that its prime time is long gone and a few months after its tenth birthday, on April 11, 2023, Microsoft will stop providing technical assistance, as well as bug and security fixes.
+The main reason for migrating away from Exchange 2013 is that it reached its end of support.
+A quick look at the calendar tells us that its prime time is long gone and a few months after its tenth birthday, on April 11, 2023, Microsoft stopped providing technical assistance, as well as bug and security fixes.

 What does “end of life” mean?